Back to blog

 Why Use Polly with HttpClient?

-• Retry failed requests: Automatically retry requests that fail due to transient faults.
+• Retry failed requests: Automatically retry requests that fail due to transient faults, with backoff intervals that give the downstream service time to recover.

 Setting Up Polly with HttpClient

-To get started with Polly, you need to install the Polly NuGet package.
-You can do this via the Package Manager Console:
+To get started with Polly, install the Polly NuGet package via the Package Manager Console:

 Install-Package Polly